slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"The reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."
 -- x@iterintellectus*

+> *"Until we have a vaccine against wokeism, social distancing is the best solution."
+-- x@pmddomingos*

 > *"Notice they say «eat the rich» instead of «feed the poor»."
 -- x@zubymusic*